 Is house sitting something anyone can do?

-Yes!
+House sitting is something everyone can do.
 No matter where you are from or how old you are, you can start your house sitting experience once you feel ready to do so.
-Just keep in mind that for some countries you might need a visa 😉
+Just keep in mind that for some countries you might need a visa.

-The short answer is potentially anywhere.
-With that said, you’ll likely find the most inventory in Canada, the US, Australia, the UK, and Europe.
+You can house sit almost anywhere around the world.
+With that said, you’ll likely find the most inventory in Canada, the US, Australia, the UK, Europe, and Mexico.

 Am I too young or too old to become a house sitter?